AlexCharlton/site-generator/README.md

 * [À propos de site-generator]($(page-address "about"))
 ```

-Or we could add some new lines:
+But instead we'll add some new lines:

 ```
 :default